Symmetry Breaking and Link Homologies I: The invariant of (framed) links and the Galois symmetry

 By now it it clear that the invariant $\sBC(w_I)$ that has been studied in the previous few sections enjoys several important properties.
 Theorem \ref{M1} shows that $\sBC(w_I)$ is equivalent to its cyclic permutation $\sBC(w_{\overline{I}})$, which is known as the Markov 1 property.
 In theorem \ref{main1} we showed that $\sBC(w_I)$ did not depend on the indexing sequence $I$ used to present the braid word $w$.
-And finally, in the case $G = \SU(r)$, theorems \ref{M2a} and \ref{M2b} demonstrated that $\sBC(w_I)$ satisfied an interesting property on adding an index to append $I$, which is a variant of the Markov 2 property.
+And finally, in the case $G = \SU(r)$, theorems \ref{M2a} and \ref{M2b} demonstrated that $\sBC(w_I)$ satisfied an interesting variant of the Markov 2 property.

 Of particular importance is the Markov 2 property, which we turn our attention to for the moment.
 Recall that by theorems \ref{M2a} and \ref{M2b}, we have elementary quasi-equivalences